zonination/emperors/README.md

     * In the case it was `death` or `reign.end`, the later date was chosen.
 * If the *year and one of two possible months* of the date was known, but not the day, the first date of the second month was chosen (middle of the two options).
 * If *two adjacent years* of the date was known, but not the *month* or *day*, January 1 of the second year was chosen (middle of the two options).
-* If the date was BCE, the following actions were performed:
-    * The year was made positive
-    * The year had 1 year subtracted from its absolute value, to make it consistent with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Years) (e.g. 1AD = 0001, 1BC = 0000, 2BC = 0001, 3BC = 0002, ...).
-    * The "notes" column will state BCE date.
-    * The code in `emperors.R` was modified to invert the sign of that specific value (e.g. 1AD = 0001, 1BC = 0000, 2BC = -001, 3BC = -002, ...) to complete the process of ISO 8601 compatibility.

 Discrepancies will be listed in the `notes` column.